 Sun-shading products have some other plusses, such as reducing glare for improved eye comfort and use of electronic devices, says Bill Strickland, senior national market manager of sun control products at Phifer.
 In addition, they have some meaningful benefits for people concerned about their impact on the

 “Modern design means big windows and light, but anyone with large windows knows that they can also make interior spaces uncomfortably hot and bright,” says Newby.
-Solar shades lessen the burden on cooling systems—and the cost that goes with it.
+Solar shades lessen the burden on cooling systems and the cost that goes with them.
 They also decrease the need for artificial lighting, further decreasing a building’s energy consumption.
+One can also incorporate other tools and fixtures to reduce energy usage at night, such as outdoor LED Luminaires from companies like Olympia Lighting or similar eco-friendly brands.
+Similarly, using solar shades can be an advantageous sustainable technique to be adopted during daylight hours.

 UV-blocking window treatments are often associated with parts of the country subject to extreme heat or sunlight.
 However, people in cooler regions are finding advantages from solar shades as well.
 “A good example is an uncomfortable glare from the diffused light of high clouds in the Pacific Northwest,” says Newby.